 I taught Biology from about 1965 to 1997 using an excellent textbook (BSCS blue).
 Its sequence of topics was logical and worked well, so I built much of my curriculum around the sequence of those early chapters.
-To open the year (after a quick pre-test Survey on the Nature of Science), I started with selected ENSI lessons on the Nature of Science, and used parts of Chapter 1.
+To open the year (after a quick pre-test Survey on the Nature of Science), I started with selected ENSI lessons on the Nature of Science, and used parts of our Chapter 1.
 Chapter 2 introduced the Nature of Life, using the cell as the basic unit of life, along with a brief look at selected unicellular organisms, with engaging microscope work.
 This was followed with Chapter 3 - The Variety of Life - showing the great diversity of life, in color pictures, then proceeded to introduce basic taxonomy as our means to bring order to our study of life.
-My presentation was built on that background.
+My presentation was built in that context.

 Overview of the living world: If your text offers a pictorial presentation of the typical members of each kingdom, most animal phyla (or divisions in plants), and even classes, preferably with taxa (classification levels and names) indicated, and the defining features for each taxon, take a little time (1-3 class periods) to walk through it, asking students to suggest a few other members of each category if they can.
 Also, this is a good opportunity to display any actual members of each taxon you can with preserved and/or (wherever possible) living representatives in your classroom, and obtained outside and locally (e.g., borrowed from local museum or university).
 This is mainly to reinforce any earlier experience with groupings of organisms, and to transition into the formalities of taxonomy (see below).